German revolutions of 1848–1849: The Palatinate

 In late 1848, Marx and Engels intended to meet with Karl Ludwig Johann D'Ester, then serving as a member of the provisional government in Baden and the Palatinate.
 He was a physician, democrat and socialist who had been a member of the Cologne community chapter of the Communist League.
 D'Ester had been elected as a deputy to the Prussian National Assembly in 1848.
 D'Ester had been elected to the Central committee of the German Democrats, together with Reichenbach and Hexamer, at the Second Democratic Congress held in Berlin from 26 October through 30 October 1848.
 Because of his commitments to the provisional government, D'Ester was unable to attend an important meeting in Paris on behalf of the German Central Committee.
 He wanted to provide Marx with the mandate to attend the meeting in his place.
-Marx and Engels met with D'Ester in the town of Kaiserlautern.
+Marx and Engels met with D'Ester in the town of Kaiserslautern.
 Marx obtained the mandate and headed off to Paris.

-Engels remained in the Palatinate, where in 1849 he joined citizens at the barricades of Elberfeld in the Rhineland, preparing to fight the Prussian troops expected to arrive against the uprising.
-On his way to Elberfeld, Engels took two cases of rifle cartridges which had been gathered by the workers of Solingen, Germany, when those workers had stormed the arsenal at Gräfrath, Germany.
+Engels remained in the Palatinate, where in 1849 he joined citizens at the barricades of Elberfeld in the Rhineland, preparing to fight the Prussian troops expected to attack the uprising.
+On his way to Elberfeld, Engels took two cases of rifle cartridges which had been gathered by the workers of Solingen, when those workers had stormed the arsenal at Gräfrath.
 The Prussian troops arrived and crushed the uprising in August 1849.
-Engels and some others escaped to Kaiserlautern.
-While in Kaiserlautern on 13 June 1849, Engels joined an 800-member group of workers being formed as a military corps by August Willich, a former Prussian military officer.
+Engels and some others escaped to Kaiserslautern.
+While in Kaiserslautern on 13 June 1849, Engels joined an 800-member group of workers being formed as a military corps by August Willich, a former Prussian military officer.
 He was also a member of the Communist League and supported revolutionary change in Germany.
 The newly formed Willich Corps combined with other revolutionary groups to form an army of about 30,000 strong; it fought to resist the highly trained Prussian troops.
 Engels fought with the Willich Corps for their entire campaign in the Palatinate.

-The Prussians defeated this revolutionary army, and the survivors of Willichs Corps crossed over the frontier into the safety of Switzerland.
+The Prussians defeated this revolutionary army at the Battle of Rinnthal, and the survivors of Willich's Corps crossed over the frontier into the safety of Switzerland.
 Engels did not reach Switzerland until 25 July 1849.
 He sent word of his survival to Marx and friends and comrades in London, England.
 A refugee in Switzerland, Engels began to write about his experiences during the revolution.
 He published the article, "The Campaign for the German Imperial Constitution."
 Due to the Prussian Army's ease in crushing the uprising, many South German states came to believe that Prussia, not Austria, was going to be the new power in the region.
 The suppression of the uprising in Baden and the Palatinate was the end of the German revolutionary uprisings that had begun in the spring of 1848.